reusable-ui/reusable-ui-monorepo/states/validity-state/README.md

         ...restProps,
     }, {
-        defaultValidity   : 'auto',                                         // Defaults to diagnostic mode. animationPattern  : ['validating', 'invalidating', 'unvalidating'], // Matches animation names ending with 'validating', 'invalidating', or 'unvalidating'. animationBubbling : false,                                          // Ignores bubbling animation events from children.
+        defaultValidity   : 'auto',                                         // Defaults to diagnostic mode. fallbackValidity  : null,                                           // Defaults to unresolved state when `validity` is 'auto' but no `computedValidity` is provided. animationPattern  : ['validating', 'invalidating', 'unvalidating'], // Matches animation names ending with 'validating', 'invalidating', or 'unvalidating'. animationBubbling : false,                                          // Ignores bubbling animation events from children.
     });